explainnap/Project-Bank/README.md

 # Project Bank

 Welcome to my project bank!
 This repository is a collection of all the projects I've developed.
-Each entry includes a brief description and any additional information that may be useful.
 I’ll update this repository with each new project I create, ensuring it reflects the growth and breadth of my work.

 ## Project List

 ### 1. Toggle Password Visibility
 ### 2. Expanding Cards
 ### 3. Progress Bar
+### 3. Age Calculator

 ---